metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_pooler_v1_manifest.md

 - `chap_auth_discovery` (Boolean) chapAuthDiscovery defines whether support iSCSI Discovery CHAP authentication
 - `chap_auth_session` (Boolean) chapAuthSession defines whether support iSCSI Session CHAP authentication
 - `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi TODO: how do we prevent errors in the filesystem from compromising the machine
+More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi
 - `initiator_name` (String) initiatorName is the custom iSCSI Initiator Name.
 If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface <target portal>:<volume name> will be created for the connection.
 - `iscsi_interface` (String) iscsiInterface is the interface Name that uses an iSCSI transport.
 Defaults to 'default' (tcp).
 - `portals` (List of String) portals is the iSCSI Target Portal List.
 The portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).